balena-labs-projects/wifi-repeater/README.md

 ## Mode: Repeater

-Requirement: provide network access through a wirless network.
+Requirement: provide network access through a wireless network.
 Also requires a USB WiFi dongle.

 1. Flash your device with balenaOS
 2. Deploy this app